kruti1028/SQL_PROJECT/README.md

 2. trying to understand all given table
 3. wrote down data manipulation SQL queries for cleaning data, and making it in a readable format(i.e. changing the time integer to time.)
 4. wrote down data SQL queries to solve the assignment.

-###
-(your step 2)
-1. wrote down my data analysis question and solved it using PGADMIN.
+5. wrote down my data analysis question and solved it using PGADMIN.
-2. tried to create an ERD diagram but there are a lot of sufficient data so it's hard to connect them
+6. tried to create an ERD diagram but there are a lot of sufficient data so it's hard to connect them

 ## Results